-Experience the beauty of Bizen ware and the warmth of family at Shima Kobo - a memorable and gentle experience
+Discover the beauty of Bizen ware and the warmth of family at Shima Kobo - a gentle, unforgettable experience

-We drove through the lush green town of Bizen and then drove down a mountain road to Shima Kobo.
-Behind the kiln there was a quiet and peaceful pond, and at the entrance to the workshop there was a cute frog.
+Driving through the lush green town of Bizen, we followed a road deep into the mountains until we reached Shima Kobo.
+Behind the kiln was a quiet, peaceful pond, and at the entrance to the studio sat a charming frog.
+In this utterly tranquil space, we were greeted by Daisuke-san, the young heir to Shima Kobo.

-The inherent qualities of the clay, along with the color changes that occur during the firing process, known as kiln change, create a universe within the pottery.
-This is art born from nature, a product of chance.
+The natural qualities of the clay, combined with the color changes that appear during the firing process—known as "kiln variation" (窯変, yōhen)—create a universe within each piece of pottery.
+It is an art born from nature, a product of serendipity.

-The three people's unique personalities are expressed in each Bizen ware.
+The unique personalities of all three are expressed in their respective Bizen ware pieces.

 Living with Clay and Fire: The Bizen Pottery World of the Shima Family